This article contains compensated links; please read my disclaimer for more information.

 One of the most famous fountains in Rome.
 The Trevi fountain is another Rome attraction that has appeared in a movie – “La Dolce Vita.”
 The fountain is sculptured against the backdrop of Palazzo Poli.
 The theme of the Trevi Fountain is Triton taming Oceanus’ shell-shaped chariot drawn by sea horses.
-The fountain got a new lighting system, making it super popular evening attraction for picture taking.
+The fountain got a new lighting system, making it a super popular evening attraction for picture taking.
 Don’t forget to toss a coin before you leave the fountain.
-The money gathered from the fountain go to charity.
+The money gathered from the fountain goes to charity.
 The Trevi Fountain is located on Piazza de Trevi.

 The Capitol Hill Rome

 Campidoglio was the center of the government of ancient Rome.
 Michelangelo designed Campidoglio – The Capitol Hill.
-Three palaces – the Palazzo Nuovo, the Palazzo Senatorio and the Palazzo dei Conservatori border Campidoglio.
-The Capitol Hill is a must visit at night from where you can admire Rome.
+Three palaces – the Palazzo Nuovo, the Palazzo Senatorio, and the Palazzo dei Conservatori border Campidoglio.
+The Capitol Hill is a must-visit at night from where you can admire Rome.
 You can look down on the Forum from two lookouts they have up there.
 There is a museum and a church if you want to do more sightseeing.
-Mount the slow staircase uphill, right behind the Vittorio Emanuele II monument and let Michelangelo impress you.
+Mount the slow staircase uphill, right behind the Vittorio Emanuele II monument, and let Michelangelo impress you.

 Campo de Fiori

 Campo dè Fiori is a picturesque market by daytime which comes alive at night when the streets fill with the restaurants and bars.
 For centuries Camp dè Fiori was the stage for public executions.
 The statue of Bruno Giordano, Dominican Friar, Philosopher, Mathematician, and Astronomer, indicates the exact point of his burning alive killing.
-Visit the nearby historical streets, such as Via dei Baullari, Via dei Cappellari or Via dei Giubbonari, which are lined with an assortment of small shops still bearing the name of artisans who once worked there.
+Visit the nearby historical streets, such as Via dei Baullari, Via dei Cappellari, or Via dei Giubbonari, which are lined with an assortment of small shops still bearing the name of artisans who once worked there.

 Places to visit in Rome in 2 days